Don't Panic! Better, Fewer, Syntax Errors for LR Parsers: Introduction

 We also strongly validate this hypothesis.
 We do this by comparing `normal' \cpctplus with a simple variant \cpctplusrev which reverses the ranking process, always selecting from amongst the worst performing minimum cost repair sequence. \cpctplusrev models the worst case of previous approaches in the \fischer family, which non-deterministically select a single minimum cost repair sequence. \cpctplusrev leads to \cpctplusreverrorlocsratioovercpctplus more errors being reported (i.e.~it substantially worsens the cascading error problem).

 This paper is structured as follows.
 We describe the \corchuelo algorithm (Section~\ref{corchuelo}), filling in missing details from the original description and correcting its definition.
 We then expand the algorithm into \cpctplus (Section~\ref{corchueloplus}).
-We then validate \cpctplus on a corpus of \corpussize real, syntactically incorrect, Java programs (Section~\ref{experiment}).
+Finally, we validate \cpctplus on a corpus of \corpussize real, syntactically incorrect, Java programs comparing it to implementations of panic mode and \corchuelo (Section~\ref{experiment}).
 To emphasise that our algorithms are grammar-neutral, we show examples of error recovery on different grammars in Appendix~\ref{app:examples}.